openresty/memc-nginx-module/README.markdown

 **memc-nginx-module** - An extended version of the standard memcached module that supports set, add, delete, and many more memcached commands.

-*This module is not distributed with the Nginx source.* See `the installation instructions`.
+*This module is not distributed with the Nginx source.* See [the installation instructions](http://wiki.nginx.org/NginxHttpMemcModule#Installation).

 Version
 =======